World

 Share

 “This crucial legislation, which is a legacy bill from previous assemblies, was reintroduced for consideration following its first reading on Thursday, September 26, 2024,” Rep. Rotimi Jr. explained.
-On Wednesday, the bill was recommitted to the House Committee on Constitution for a more comprehensive examination and legislative action.
-This recommittal marks the bill’s second reading and represents a step forward in its legislative journey.
+On Wednesday, the bill was recommitted to the House Committee on Constitution Review for a more comprehensive examination and legislative action.
+This recommittal marks the bill’s second reading and represents a significant step forward in its legislative journey.

 Expressing his pride in sponsoring the bill, Rep. Rotimi Jr. emphasized the importance of providing opportunities for independent candidates, stating that the bill is essential for enhancing political participation and democratic engagement in Nigeria.

-The House Committee on Constitution Review will now further consider the bill, and its passage could signal a shift towards greater inclusivity in Nigeria’s system, allowing more to participate directly in the democratic process without the constraints of party affiliation.
+The House Committee on Constitution Review will now further consider the bill, and its passage could signal a shift towards greater inclusivity in Nigeria’s electoral system, allowing more citizens to participate directly in the democratic process without the constraints of party affiliation.

 Share